Perry State Park

 We have installed mileage markers on the Nature Trail in the park.
 The trail has been cleaned up and marked so you can record your distance and time in order to track your fitness level.
 If you can complete one mile in 14 minutes or less without discomfort, you are achieving a good fitness level.
 Learn more about "What's Your Mile?" and take the Healthy Kansas pledge at www.healthykansas.org.

 Wild Horse Campground Area:

-We also want to give a special thanks to all the folks who have generously given of their time to make improvements on the horse trails and in the campground.
+We want to give a special thank you to all the folks who have generously given of their time to make improvements on the horse trails and in the campground.
 New trail signs were made by Tom Wilson of Perry; Evert Glenn, Joey Jernigan, Jo Turner, and Dewayne Burgess painted the signs and Mr. Glenn coated them in a sealer.
 Mr. Glenn, Mr. Jernigan, and Ed and Sue Jarvis put the new trail signs up so now individuals will be able to navigate themselves on the trails without getting lost.
-Ed Jarvis has been working on a new map that cooresponds to the new signs on the trails.
+Ed Jarvis has completed a new map that corresponds to the new signs on the trails.
 Bob Rettele did some preliminary grading on the new gravel we put on the eight utility sites and for preliminary work, those sites look fantastic.
 Additional work will be done once the rock settles on the pads.
 Recognition also goes out to Eldon and Pete Pickett for doing some much needed tree trimming in the campground.
 Everything is really shaping up for the 2013 season.
 We can't thank Dewayne Burgess enough for his role in coordinating all these improvements to the Wild Horse campground area.
 Thank you again, everyone!

 Upcoming Special Events: